 343 Industries said that it intends to develop Halo Infinite alongside its community.
 Instead of just releasing a beta for a couple of weeks, the studio is planning a flighting program, releasing different parts of the game for the community to test.
 "We want to have a relationship, and build that over time," said the developer.
 You can see a previous example of this approach with 343's work on fixing the Master Chief Collection on Xbox throughout 2018.

-Halo Infinite's testing period will primarily take place on Xbox, however, at least at first, as it's the platform 343 Industries is most familiar with.
+Halo Infinite's testing period will primarily take place on Xbox, at least at first, as it's the platform 343 Industries is most familiar with.
+343 insists that despite this, they're treating the PC version like a first-class citizen.
 There's no date for when this will begin.

 Halo Infinite armor customization will have Halo: Reach's depth

 In a blog post with general updates on Halo Infinite, 343 said fans of Halo: Reach's armor customization "will be pleased" by Halo Infinite.
 In Reach, players unlocked individual armor pieces down to the shoulder pads.
 In Halo 5, armor was equipped in two simple helmet and body pieces.